 Mirror image (as defined by Wikipedia) is a reflected duplication of an object that appears almost identical, but is reversed in the direction perpendicular to the mirror surface.
 Something like this for instance:

 Luckily for you, we have decided to lead you through the exact process of making a mirror image in Microsoft Word.
 It is really not that hard once you know how to do it.
+You might also want to learn how to move an image in Google Docs.

 Step by step guide on how to mirror an image in Microsoft word